freerange/pair-programming-presentation/presentation.md

 ^
 - [Read the quote]
 - Given how central pairing is to the process, a question worth asking yourselves is:
-- If you decide not to do any/much pair programming then how will you compensate?
+- If you decide not to do much pair programming then how will you compensate?

 ---